This post may contain affiliate links. Read the full disclosure

-Tip: They do not have car seat laws like we do here in Australia or in USA and many other countries, so this can be quite an eye opener, although Vietnam is similar too.
-It can be tricky to organise a transport that will provide them and you don’t know what the quality will be like either, so you may be best to take your own booster seats and capsules, especially if you are travelling to Punta Cana with a baby!
+Tip: They do not have car seat laws like we do here in Australia or in the USA.
+It can be tricky to organise a transport that will provide them and you don’t know what the quality will be like.
+Consider bringing your own booster seats and capsules from home, especially if you are travelling to Punta Cana with a baby!

 Where to Stay in Punta Cana

 There are so many places to stay in Punta Cana.
 If you are looking for a fancy resort, the options are endless and the price point differs significantly.